A right of passage when you visit Penticton

 You are welcome to use your own floatie and the bigger and more flamboyant the better.
 Multi-coloured unicorns and fluorescent pink flamingos earn big bragging rights.
 Don’t worry if you don’t have your own floatie, you can rent one at Coyote Cruises.
 They have everything from single tubes to 12 seater floating islands.

-They also operate regular shuttle busses, to bring you back to the start you’ve finished your Channel Float.
+They also operate regular shuttle busses, to bring you back to the start you’ve finished your Penticton Channel float.

 On top of the picturesque views, warm sunshine and cool waters, you’re sure to make new friends as you float along your merry way!